menu icon

 As an adult, I spent a bit of time cooking and eating in the UK, where chutney is an absolute staple.

-At the farm shop where I worked, we made giant batches of chutney every week.
+At the farm shop in Scotland where I worked for a couple of years, we made giant batches of chutney every week.
 It was the easiest way to deal with all the fruit and veg that needed to be used up.

 We used apples, pears, peppers, eggplant, even bananas.
 If it was looking sad, it went into the chutney pot.
-This basic chutney recipe adapted to anything we threw at it.
+We used this basic chutney recipe and adapted it to anything we had on hand.
 It's truly amazing.

-Every fall I make a big batch with whatever fruit I can find falling off the trees, and I give jars of it to my friends.
+Nowadays, I make a big batch of chutney every fall with whatever fruit I can find falling off the trees.
+I give jars of it to my friends and family, whether they like it or not 😅.
 I don’t even mind if they just stare at it in their cupboard all year.
 It’s a comfort to me just knowing it’s kicking around.

 How to make chutney - a few guidelines

-- Don't go too crazy on the spices
+2. Don't go too crazy on the spices.

 What goes well with chutney?